-Covid-19 testing centres (for travel) around Lucerne
+Coronavirus/Covid-19 testing centres around Lucerne

-For a little bit longer, though, we still face restrictions.
 Planning to travel, one must check the rules both for entering the destination country and returning to Switzerland, as these may differ.

 Most common requirements to look for are eligibility and conditions to travel, pre-travel tracing forms, testing and possible quarantine.
 It is always advisable to contact your airline and the authorities of the destination country and Switzerland right before you travel, as requirements tend to change a lot.